JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 * Given a new image B, use it to generate B' using the transformation learnt from A → A'.

 The major drawback of this method was the difficulty in collecting pairs of A and A' for learning and also the difficulty in learning such a transformation which could be applied on other images (B).
-This was one of the major hurdles faced during that time and it seemed that without a breakthrough technique, which solved these issues, any realistic progress could not be acheived.
+This was one of the major hurdles faced during that time and it seemed that without a breakthrough technique, which solved these issues, any realistic progress could not be achieved.

 #### The Breakthrough